anishVermaIsHere/fake-api/README.md

-# shop-fake-api
+# fake-api
-this is a fake api for ecommerce products here is link https://anishvermaishere.github.io/fake-api/
+this page is for fake json
+here is link https://anishvermaishere.github.io/fake-api/